darrll27/Wayfarer/pathfinder/README.md

 Notes / Recommendations
 - Wayfarer and Pathfinder are separate APIs.
 Keep Wayfarer responsible for bridge/transport concerns and publishing the canonical manifest.
 Pathfinder should not hardcode topics — it should use the manifest.
 - If you want tolerant fallback behavior, run Wayfarer first so Pathfinder caches the manifest before missions are started.
+- Prefer absolute missions (lat/lon/alt) if you want overlays in the UI; relative paths can be supported via a configured origin transform.